mslivo/PixelUIEngine/README.md

 ### core/ ... /engine.media_manager

 This asset manager uses assets in the form of an internal CMedia descriptor format.
-These assets can then be loaded at once and used/drawn via the mediamanager.
+These assets can then be loaded at once and used/drawn via the MediaManager.

 The assets for the UI are contained in GUIBaseMedia and need to be loaded alongside your own assets for the UI to work.